-A number of new standards, and amendments to standards and interpretations, are not yet effective for the interim period ended September 30, 2024, and have not been early adopted in preparing these consolidated financial statements.
+A number of new standards, and amendments to standards and interpretations, are not yet effective for the year ended December 31, 2024, and have not been early adopted in preparing these consolidated financial statements.
+The Company intends to adopt such standards upon the mandatory effective date.